jadedagher/Sentimental_recommendation_AMZN_Product/README.md

 ### Problems Encoutered

 We use the overall score as reference.
 This score is between 0 and 5.
-So we had to change the output scale of the NRC and BING scoring from {-1, 1} to [0, 5] because our recommender algorithm is working with 0-5 ratings and not with binary ratings.
+So we had to change the output scale of the NRC and BING scoring from {-1, 1} to [0, 5].
+We did so because we have to plot the result of the algorithm and by doing this, the comparaison is easier.